 Imbalance Cash-Out.
 If Customer's imbalance for a Month has not been corrected within one (1) Month after the Month the imbalance occurred, Gatherer reserves the option to reduce Customer's imbalance to zero (0) MMBtu by cash-out in accordance with the following:

 A. If the total volume of Customer's Scheduled Nomination on a Btu basis is greater than the total volume of Customer's Gas on a Btu basis received by Gatherer at the Receipt Point(s), Customer is considered to be underdelivered.
-Customer shall pay Gatherer for underdelivering one hundred and five percent (105%) of the "Cash-Out Index" described in Section 7.3, times the cash-out volume in MMBtu, for the applicable Month of imbalance as invoiced by Gatherer plus all fees and charges otherwise applicable hereunder.
+Customer shall pay Gatherer for underdelivering an amount equal to (i) one hundred percent (100%) of the "Cash-Out Index" described in Section 7.3 plus (ii) the Underdelivery Percentage of the “Cash-Out Index”, both times the cash-out volume in MMBtu, for the applicable Month of imbalance as invoiced by Gatherer plus all fees and charges otherwise applicable hereunder.
 Customer shall pay such invoice pursuant to the Article IV of Appendix attached hereto.

 B. If the total volume of Customer's Scheduled Nomination on a Btu basis is less than the total volume of Customer's Gas on a Btu basis received by Gatherer at the Receipt Point(s), Customer is considered to be overdelivered.
-Customer shall receive from Gatherer for overdelivery ninety-five percent (95%) of the "Cash-Out Index", times the cash-out volume in MMBtu, for the applicable Month of imbalance, less all fees and charges otherwise applicable hereunder.
+Customer shall receive from Gatherer for overdelivery (i) one hundred percent (100%) of the "Cash-Out Index" plus (ii) the Overdelivery Percentage of the “Cash-Out Index”, both times the cash-out volume in MMBtu, for the applicable Month of imbalance, less all fees and charges otherwise applicable hereunder.
 Gatherer shall not be responsible for imbalances caused by loss of market by Customer or for any other reason out of Gatherer's control wherein Customer's Gas is not accepted at the Delivery Point(s) by the receiving pipeline for delivery to Customer by Gatherer.

 7.3 Cash-Out Index.
-The "Cash-Out Index" shall equal the arithmetic average of the spot gas prices published in Inside FERC Gas Market Report , ("Prices of Spot Gas Delivered to Pipelines") first posting of the Index Price for Colorado Interstate Gas Company, Rocky Mountains, and from Natural Gas Week, ("Spot Prices on Interstate Pipeline Systems"), monthly average price for Colorado Interstate Gas Company, Rockies for the month of the imbalance.
-In the event either of the publications ceases publication or to the extent a publication fails to report spot prices, than Gatherer reserves the right to substitute prices reported in a similar independent open literaturepublication or to continue the pricing formula using the remaining publication.
-Changes in the name, format or other method of reporting by the aforementioned publications that do not materially affect the content shall not affect their use hereunder.[Is this the cashout price we should use?]
+The "Cash-Out Index" shall equal the “Daily Midpoint” price set forth in Gas Daily® (Pasha Publications, Inc.), or successor publication, in the column "Daily Price Survey" under the listing applicable to CIG (North System) for the day the imbalance is cashed out.
+If there is no single“Daily Midpoint” price published for that particular day, but there is published a "Common" range of prices under the above column and listing, then the “Cash-out Index” shall be the average of such “Common” high and low prices.
+In the event the Gas Daily publication ceases publication or to the extent a publication fails to report spot prices, than Gatherer reserves the right to substitute prices reported in a similar independent open literature publication.
+Changes in the name, format or other method of reporting by the aforementioned publications that do not materially affect the content shall not affect their use hereunder.

 Terminated Agreements.
 Any imbalances remaining upon termination of this Agreement shall be reduced to zero (0) by cash-out pursuant to this Article VII within thirty (30) Days following such termination.